wk642/knowledge-bounty/README.md

 6. :mag_right: [Spike Doc](#spike)

 ## :dart: OBJECTIVES <a name="objectives"></a>
+Welcome to 🌪️Tornado🌪️ the gamified blog.

+<ins>**History**</ins> of why this app is called Tornado.
+At the time of planning for this app, I was up in the middle of the night, where one screen I was staring at the maps watching this tornado get closer and closer to us, and making sure that kiddo and I would get into shelter at the right time until we are in the clear.
+Which lead me into expanding my planning from a simple blog app, into a gamified blog app.
+Speaking to a mentor about my planning process, she suggested I should call this app Tornado, so in honor of that tornado, here we are!
+Welcome to Torando.

-This is a gamified blog app that will allow users to do the following:
+Let's making blogs fun!
+Users will be able to do the following:
 - [ ] Browswe the different articles
 - [ ] Utilize AI to get a text summarization of the blog post.
 - [ ] Sign into their Google account so that they can be part of the game.
 - [ ] Earn badges for completing different tasks
-- [ ] Earn "bounty points"
+- [ ] Earn "tornados", which is a point system
 - [ ] Level up
 - [ ] See their statics
 - [ ] Save and bookmark posts